 Is it worth the risk of ignoring any/all of these requirements?
 The textbook answer is “no”.
 The real-world answer is, “it depends on what you're willing to lose”.

 As I look at the requirements that apply to vacant land transactions, they don't appear to be overly difficult to follow.
 The biggest issue is simply being aware of what you need to do in the first place (and that's where most people will come up short).

-Hopefully this article gives you some deeper understanding of what aspects of Dodd-Frank actually apply to vacant land transactions.
+Hopefully, this article gives you a deeper understanding of what aspects of Dodd-Frank actually apply to vacant land transactions.